Synchronicity and Meaning

 Mathematicians have dedicated much time to trying to find the pattern behind prime numbers, an equation that describes all prime numbers, that brings logic to explain their occurrence.
 But this has so far been impossible.
 The power of mathematics itself, which can be used to describe both galaxies and atoms, cannot explain the pattern of prime numbers.

 In our lives, there are similar phenomena that are meaning-full but cannot be explained by logic.
-Samadhi, for one, a state of intense joy and presence, cannot be accessed through step by step instruction nor can it's experience be related through words.
+Samadhi, for one, a state of complete joy, union with divinity, and presence, cannot be accessed through step by step instruction nor can it's experience be related through word.
 The universal Om, the concept of nothingness, and the state of Being all are ideas that defy logic and explanation.
-Like prime numbers, these experiences are part of the unique building blocks of the human experience.
+Like prime numbers, these states are part of the unique building blocks of the human experience.

 Our communities follow these patterns as well.
 Our lives extend between each of us and out towards each other, towards everything in the universe, like a web or an energetic field between unique points.
 Sometimes our lives, our field, is affected by something that is so far outside of us, we cannot explain it through logic or cause and effect, and yet we are sure that we have been moved in an intelligent direction.
 A life changing experience, for instance, can arise from as small a fact as a delayed flight.
 Sometimes synchronicity brings pain and sorrow, and other times openness and joy, like the currents of the sea carrying us closer or farther to the shore.